 About Our Goats

-On our farm, we raise American Dairy Goat Association (ADGA) registered Lamancha, Nubian, and Saanen dairy goats.
+On our farm, we raise dual registered American Dairy Goat Association (ADGA) / American Goat Society (AGS) Lamancha, Nubian, and an assortment of other purebred dairy goats.
 We are currently enrolled in DHIR milk testing and Linear Appraisal.

 The health of our herd is taken very seriously and we utilize the following precautions to ensure our goats maintain the best possible health.
-All breeding age goats are tested annually for Caprine Arthritis Encephalitis Virus (CAE) and Caseous Lymphadenitis (CL).
+All breeding age goats are tested annually for Caprine Arthritis Encephalitis Virus (CAE), Caseous Lymphadenitis (CL), and Johne’s Disease.
 We maintain a negative herd.
 Testing for TB or Brucellosis in not neccessary, as Texas is certified free.
 FAMACHA and fecal samples are utilized to check for parasites, and we only use chemical wormers when absolutely necessary.
 We copper bolus twice a year to help prevent parasites and copper deficiencies.
 We also top dress their feed with Lespedeza pellets to help with parasite control.
 Babies are raised on heat treated colostrum, pasteurized milk with Calf-Pro added, and medicated goat pellets.
 Adults are fed a custom-made ration, formulated specifically for our goats with the help of a nutritionalist.
 They are all fed Alfalfa and Coastal hay year round, along with loose minerals.